Architect4Hire/AspireCafe/coding-standards.md

 ### Clean Layered Architecture

-The AspireCafe solution implements a well-structured layered architecture that promotes separation of concerns, maintainability, and testability:
+The Aspire Cafe solution implements a well-structured layered architecture that promotes separation of concerns, maintainability, and testability:

 #### API Layer
 - Contains controllers, middleware, and API configurations